Comparable

 - The parameter

-return type.
-The comparison is not a binary decision: there are three possible outcomes (<
+intreturn type.
+The comparison is not a binary decision: there are three possible outcomes (<,>, or==).
+So we cannot use abooleanas the return type.

-The "contract" for the compareTo
+The "contract" for the compareTo function is:

 - If

-in a sorted list, return a negative number. - If
+thisis "less than"other, i.e., it should come beforeotherin a sorted list, return a negative number. - If

-in a sorted list, return a positive number. - If
+thisis "greater than"other, i.e., should come afterotherin a sorted list, return a positive number. - If

-.
-In general, it's recommended that ifthis.equals(other)
+thisandotherare equal, return0.
+In general, it's recommended that ifthis.equals(other)istrue, thenthis.compareTo(other)should return0.

 Consider the code below.

-class that is declared to be Comparable
+We have an Album class that is declared to be Comparable.

-objects are comparable to other Album
+We are saying Album objects are comparable to other Album objects.

-This means the Album
+This means the Album must define a compareTo method.

-In the example below, we are saying that Album
+In the example below, we are saying that Album ordering is determined based on their titles.

-Notice that we are not ourselves writing a lexicographic comparison of this.title
+Notice that we are not ourselves writing a lexicographic comparison of this.title and other.title: title is a String, which itself implements the Comparable interface.

 We can use that.